 Best practices

-Other best practices are actively shared among Georgina’s various accessibility partners (discussed below), especially among York Region, its tier-two municipalities, and members of the Ontario Network of Accessibility Professionals (ONAP).
-A large and growing international community of interest in accessibility and inclusion is an online source for innovative thought, practices and technologies.
+The Town actively shares and learns best practices with accessibility partners, including York Region, other local municipalities, and members of the Ontario Network of Accessibility Professionals (ONAP).
+The international accessibility and inclusion community also provides innovative ideas, practices and technologies.

 Georgina’s accessibility leadership, governance and resources